 - Linen: This is one of the higher-end fabrics and is popular in warmer climates.

 - Flannel: These are cozy for people who want to stay warm in the winter but not a great option for folks who sweat.

 - Satin: These sheets feel soft to the touch, but can cause your bedspread to slip off the bed which can be annoying.

 - Polyester Stretch Sheets: They generally stay on the mattress due to the stretch, but polyester sheets feel hot and if you have any dry skin on your feet, the fabric will catch.

 - California King

 - Sensitivity: If you’re sensitive to certain fabrics, make sure you find something that won’t irritate your skin.
-Consider hypo-allergenic or organic sheets.
+Consider hypo-allergenic or organic bamboo sheets.